 A guy walks into a bar ready to sing some songs in Spanish and Mandarin, and he’s greeted by servers dressed as superheroes.

-While you might be waiting to hear a punch line, it's actually the basis for a serious business undertaking in New Haven, Conn., by attorney Andrew Lebwohl, a Big Law expatriate who just opened Karaoke Heroes, the state's only full-time karaoke bar.
+While you might be waiting to hear a punch line, it’s actually the basis for a serious business undertaking in New Haven by attorney Andrew Lebwohl, a Big Law expatriate who just opened Karaoke Heroes, the state’s only full-time karaoke bar.

 But Lebwohl wasn’t acting on a whim.
 While he enjoyed the bankruptcy work he was handling as a junior associate in 2009, it was a crushing workload.

-"I realized that despite all of the things I loved about law, there was more that I wanted to be doing," Lebwohl said last month as he was tying up loose ends a couple of days before Karaoke Heroes' grand opening.
+“I realized that despite all of the things I loved about law, there was more that I wanted to be doing,” Lebwohl said last week as he was tying up loose ends a couple of days before Karaoke Heroes’ grand opening on Aug.
+25.

 So he left the practice to earn his MBA from Yale and developed his business plan in 2011 as a fellow at the Yale Entrepreneurial Institute.

-Karaoke Heroes is set up like a traditional karaoke bar in Japan, where this type of nightlife entertainment began.
-There is a main bar area and stage for singers as well as three soundproofed private rooms where groups can gather.
+Located at 212 Crown Street, Karaoke Heroes is set up like a traditional karaoke bar in Japan, where this type of nightlife entertainment began.
+There is a main bar area and stage for singers as well as a three soundproofed private rooms where groups can gather.